Advisory Council

 Tarrant County Juvenile Services

-Bennie J. Medlin serves as Director/Chief Probation Officer for Tarrant County Juvenile Services, the agency charged with administering juvenile probation services for Tarrant County.
-He has over thirty-seven years of professional experience in the juvenile justice system.
-He started his career at Dallas County Juvenile Probation and promoted through the ranks to Superintendent of Detention Services.
-He has been employed with the State of Florida Department of Juvenile Justice (DJJ) managing the operations of multiple several juvenile detention centers.
-He left the Florida DJJ to accept senior executive positions in the private sector with Ramsey Youth Services, Inc. and Psychiatric Solutions as a Division Chief Executive Officer, and Youth Services International as Vice President of Juvenile Operations.
+Services Bennie J. Medlin serves as Director/Chief Probation Officer for Tarrant County Juvenile Services, the agency charged with administering juvenile probation services for Tarrant County.
+He has over forty years of professional experience in the juvenile justice system.
+He started his career at Dallas County Juvenile Probation and was promoted to Superintendent of Detention Services.
+He has been employed with the State of Florida Department of Juvenile Justice (DJJ), managing multiple juvenile detention centers.
+He left the Florida DJJ for senior executive positions in the private sector with Ramsey Youth Services, Inc. and Psychiatric Solutions as a Division Chief Executive Officer and Youth Services International Vice President of Juvenile Operations.
 In these positions, he managed various long-term residential treatment programs and behavioral healthcare hospitals in multiple states.
-He joined Tarrant County Juvenile Services in 2005 as an Assistant Director and was appointed to his current position in 2016.
+He joined Tarrant County Juvenile Services in 2005 as an Assistant Director and was appointed Director/Chief Probation Officer in 2016.

 Mr. Medlin is a Dallas native.
-He has earned a bachelor’s degree in Psychology, and master’s degree in Criminal Justice and Criminology from the University of Texas at Arlington.
-He is the Chairman of the Mental Health Connection of Tarrant County, a member of the Project Safe Neighborhood Steering Committee, a member of the Fort Worth School After School Coordination Board and holds positions on various other boards and advisory committees.
+He has a bachelor’s degree in psychology and a master’s in criminal justice and Criminology from the University of TX at Arlington.
+He is the past Chairman of the Mental Health Connection of Tarrant County, a member of the Project Safe Neighborhood Steering Committee, Fort Worth School After School Coordination Board, and Vice President of the TX.
+Probation Association and a United Way of Tarrant County One Second Collaborative Steering Committee member addressing youth gun violence in Tarrant County.

 Susan Spangler